eltonpan/zeosyn_dataset/README.md

 4. Resultant zeolite product

 ### Overview of ZeoSyn dataset
+(a) Example of a zeolite synthesis route in the dataset, consisting of the gel composition, inorganic precursors, reaction conditions, organic structure-directing agent (OSDA), and the resultant zeolite framework.
+Paper metadata of the scientific paper containing the synthesis route is also provided. (b) Frequency of elements present in the dataset.
+The values correspond to the log number of synthetic routes with a specific element. (c) Total number of synthesis routes of small, medium, large, and extra- large pore zeolites extracted from literature across time in the dataset.
+Distributions of key gel composition variables in the dataset, including ratio between (d) heteroatoms, and (e) mineralizing agents, metal cations and OSDA ratios (T = ∑ i ni where ni is the amount of the ith heteroatom present in synthesis).
 ![Alt text](/figures/overview.png "overview")

 ### Common zeolite frameworks in the ZeoSyn dataset (by pores size)
+Zeolite frameworks can be divided into different categories based on their maximum ring size.
+ZeoSyn contains 5250, 5494, 5769, and 716 synthesis routes for small (8MR), medium (10MR), large (12MR), and extra-large pore (>12MR) zeolites, respectively.
 ![Alt text](/figures/zeo_distribution_by_zeotype_pore.png "frameworks")

 ### Common organic structure-directing agents in the ZeoSyn dataset
+(a) Hierarchical clustering of the top 50 most frequent OSDAs in the dataset, labled with the main classes of molecular structures.
+Splits are obtained through agglomer- ative hierarchical clustering of OSDA Morgan fingerprints.
+Each OSDA is colored by its molecular volume (orange), and median largest included sphere of zeolites formed by the OSDA (purple).
+The concomitant intensities of the colors show a positive correlation be- tween the two properties. (b) Positive correlation between zeolite largest included sphere vs.
+OSDA volume.
+Red points refer to high asphericity, which account for outliers (c) Positive correlation between zeolite ring size vs. OSDA volume.
 ![Alt text](/figures/osda_hierarchy.png "osda")

 ### SHAP analysis revealing the most important synthesis parameters favoring the formation of specific zeolite frameworks and composite building units
+(a) Framework-level SHAP analysis revealing the top 10 (out of 43) most important synthesis parameters favoring the formation of specific frameworks.
+Each framework belongs to 1 out of 3 types of synthesis based on its top synthesis parameters: 1) Gel-dominated syn- thesis (CAN, KFI) where most top parameters are inorganic-related, 2) OSDA-dominated synthesis (ISV, ITE) where most top parameters are OSDA-related, and 3) balanced syn- thesis (IWW, RUT) where even attribution is given to inorganic and OSDA parameters.
+Every point is an individual synthesis colored by the value of synthesis parameter (orange and blue colors indicate high and low values, respectively). (b) CBU-level SHAP analysis of large CBUs showing OSDA parameters favoring their formation.
 ![Alt text](/figures/SHAP_zeolite_cbu.png "shap")

 ## Setup and installation